isonium/CloudAtCost-Wallet/README.md

 Note on Privacy: Login credentials are only sent to https://wallet.cloudatcost.com/... and no data is sent to or collected by anyone else.

 Note on swivel.run: CloudAtClost.com and Swivel.run appear to use the same software.
 Renaming cac.py to swivel.py might allow you to export from swivel.
+The config file must be renamed to swi-config.csv as well.
 So far this is untested.